hlilab/hlilab.github.io/_pages/openings.md

 other computational projects candidates would like to propose, as long as they fit our general direction.

-For the current openings, postdoc candicates should be proficient in programming and have experiences in writing programs more than a few hundred lines of code.
-Familarity with a high-performance language such as C/C++ is a plus.
+To apply for a postdoc fellow, a qualified candicate is expected to have a strong background in at least one of the following fields: bioinformatics, computational biology, computer science, mathematics or physics.
+The applicants should be proficient in programming and have experiences in writing programs more than a few hundred lines of code.
+Familarity with a high-performance language such as C/C++ is preferred.
 If interested, please [email your CV](mailto:hli@jimmy.harvard.edu).
 Let us know your GitHub, GitLab or BitBucket account if you have one.